mkp170791/numpy/doc/source/reference/distutils.rst

     sub-package of the *parent_name* package.
 If *top_path* and *package_path* are None then they are assumed equal to the path of the file this instance was created in.
-The setup.py files in the numpy distribution are good examples of how to use the :class:`Configuration` instance.
+The setup.py files in the numpy_demo distribution are good examples of how to use the :class:`Configuration` instance.

     .. automethod:: todict